opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Ksathwik03/info.md

 public repository because this can break someone's pull.
 Because this is a forked repositry of the main repositry force pusing it doesnt break any pull hence no problem occures.

+Ques - Name anyone Git or Github topic on which any issue is not made on this repo.
+Ans - Working on remotes.